WWE Survivor Series 2013: GSM's Pick, Preview and Potential for Each Match

 Kingston and Miz are more than capable of having a great match that will help set the tone for the rest of the show.

-Team Total Divas vs. Team True Divas
+Total Divas vs. True Divas (7-on-7 Elimination Tag Team Match)

 Preview: Since the debut of Total Divas on the E!
 Network back in July, many Divas not featured on the show have felt resentful toward the cast.
 Leading the revolution has been AJ Lee, who has been the reigning Divas champion since June's Payback pay-per-view.